Microwave Makes a Popping Noise

 - Use only microwave-safe cookware.
 Check your Owner's Manual for acceptable cookware.
 Download a copy of the Owner's Manual.

-If the popping noise continues and is not food related, or if the cavity is damaged, GE recommends service.
-If you would like to schedule a service appointment, please contact GE Appliance Service at 1-800-432-2737 or schedule a service appointment on-line.
+If the popping noise continues and is not food related, or if the cavity is damaged, we recommend service.
+If you would like to schedule a service appointment, please contact GE Appliance Service at 1-800-432-2737 or schedule a service appointment online.